tokebe/niclassify/README.md

 # niclassify

-A program for automatically retreiving, cleaning, and classifing genetic data using inter- and intra- species similarity/distance metrics.
+A program for automatically retreiving, cleaning, and classifing genetic data as native or introduced using inter- and intra- species similarity/distance metrics.

 # Install